TheOdinProject/curriculum/foundations/html_css/css-foundations.md

 What `.subsection.header` does is it selects any element that has both the `subsection` *and* `header` classes.
 Notice how there isn't any space between the `.subsection` and `.header` selectors.
 This syntax basically works for chaining any combination of selectors, with the exception of type selectors.

 In general, type selectors can't be chained since an element can’t be two different types at once.
-Also, if you tried to chain the `div` and `p` type selectors like `divp`, it wouldn't work since the selector would try to find a literal `<divp>` element which doesn’t exist.
+Also, chaining two type selectors like `div` and `p`, would give us the selector `divp`. which wouldn't work since the selector would try to find a literal `<divp>` element, which doesn’t exist.

 #### Descendant Combinator